 Title III EL Private School ParticipationThis page contains information and resources from the California Department of Education about private school participation in the Title III English Learner (EL) Student Program.

-Local educational agencies (LEAs) that receive a Title III Limited English Proficient (LEP) student program subgrant are required to serve EL students enrolled in private schools whenever the administration of a particular private requests to participate in the program.
+Local educational agencies (LEAs) that receive a Title III English Learner (EL) Student Program Subgrant are required to serve EL students enrolled in private schools whenever the administration of a particular private school requests to participate in the program.

 - LEAs may not allocate Title III funds directly to private schools but instead must provide services and products to EL students enrolled in the private schools.

-- The LEA must develop a Memorandum of Understanding (MOU) with each private school that requests to participate in Title III.
-The MOU, should at a minimum, include a description of the services and/or products to be provided, the estimated costs, and the dates of provision.
-Please see the sample MOU.
-(DOC)
+- The LEA must develop a Memorandum of Understanding (MOU) with each private school that requests to participate in the Title III EL student program.
+The MOU, should at a minimum, include a description of the services and/or products to be provided, the estimated costs, and the dates of their provision.
+Please see the sample MOU (DOC) guidance tool.

 - The costs of the products and/or services provided to private schools should be proportionate to the number of EL students enrolled in the private school and should be equitable when compared to the Title III services provided to public school students.
 For example, suppose an LEA provides Title III services to 100 public school ELs, and the LEA has signed MOUs to serve an additional ten students in local private schools.
 If the LEA receives a subgrant of $10,000, an equitable expenditure for the private schools would be approximately $90.91 per EL student in the private schools ($10,000 divided by 110).

 - The LEA is paid in arrears for its services to private school students.
-Each spring, the LEA submits a report on the Consolidated Application and Reporting System (CARS) of private school students served in the current school year.
+Each spring, the LEA submits the Other ESEA Nonprofit Private School Participation Report on the Consolidated Application and Reporting System with the number of private school students served in the current school year.
 The count of private school students served will be added to the public school count in calculating the following year’s award amount.